 It starts off easy and then you have to think a little…I am satisfied with the freedom of choice, but I don’t always feel in control of my time.

-I got a new job.
+I had gotten a new job.
 Woo!
-One that pays the bills, aligns with my degree and has a greater purpose.
-So this, plus my Farmer’s Market job plus my blog should be a celebration!
+One that paid the bills, aligned with my degree, and had a greater purpose.
+So this, my other job, and my blog should have been a celebration!
 Except it didn’t feel that way.
-Money is useful, but the more I worked, the less time I made for my mental health and eventually this wonderful crazy blog!
+Money is useful, but the more I worked, the less time I made for my mental health and eventually this blog which is important to me and my readers!

 I’ll be honest, I felt like I had forgotten everything I was preaching on my site.
 I stopped meditating because I felt I didn’t have 5 minutes to spare or I was too tired to try.
 I shortened my morning self-care routine because I had to put in more hours for my new job.
-I even started drinking unsustainable coffee because it was convenient…so what was I doing?
+I even started sipping unsustainable coffee because it was convenient…so what was I doing?

 I was letting stress take over.
-I allowed other things to run my time and felt pressure to complete projects by a certain time of day which added fuel to the fire.
+I allowed other things to run my time and felt pressure to complete projects by a specific time of day which added fuel to the fire.
 So while life can be a grind, I had to remind myself I’m able to create my own schedule.

-Yes, maybe you work 9-5, but what are you going to do with 5 am-9 am or 5 pm-10 pm?
+Yes, maybe you work 9-5, but what will you do with 5 am-9 am or 5 pm-10 pm?
 And how do you want to be while you’re at work?
 Because you get to choose that, too.

 Here are a few ways to free up your time to make room for the fun activities, according to The Little Book of Lykke: